 - Smoked Paprika - to give your steak a red color and a slightly smoky flavor.
 You can also use regular paprika and a dash of liquid smoke.

-- Vital Wheat Gluten - this is a wheat protein that is used for the base of the seitan.
+- Vital Wheat Gluten – this is a wheat protein that is used for the base of the seitan.
 This can not be substituted with any other ingredient.
-(I'm sorry, but this recipe can not be made gluten-free.)
-You can usually find it in the Bob's Red Mill section or specialty baking section of large grocery stores.
+(I’m sorry, but this recipe can not be made gluten-free.)
+You can usually find it in the Bob’s Red Mill section or the specialty baking section of large grocery stores.
 I order a large bag from Amazon to make lots of seitan recipes.
 When you buy a large bag, the seitan comes out to only $0.33 per serving!

 - Light Olive Oil - or any neutral-flavored oil for sauteing the onion and mushrooms and searing the steaks.